usydnlp/FedNLP/README.md

 In the task of prediction and explanation, we build the models to predict the decision of changes in target Federal Funds Rate (e.g. Lower: 1% -> 0.75%, Maintain 1% -> 1%, Raise: 1% -> 1.25%).

-🕹 Try out this Colab Notebook for NLP multiple components in our demo page.

 ## Citation